jwmcglynn/donner/docs/ecs.md

 This continues for the **Computed tree** and **Render tree**.

 \ref donner::svg::components::PathComponent "PathComponent" and shape-specific components such as \ref donner::svg::components::RectComponent "RectComponent" store the user-provided shape information.
-These are transformed at the **Computed tree** stage into \ref donner::svg::components::ComputedPathComponent "ComputedPathComponent", which contains the \ref donner::PathSpline "PathSpline" for the shape.
+These are transformed at the **Computed tree** stage into \ref donner::svg::components::ComputedPathComponent "ComputedPathComponent", which contains the \ref donner::svg::PathSpline "PathSpline" for the shape.

 This step must happen _after_ the styling phase to ensure SVG2 presentation attributes are properly propagated.